 What is Hyperhidrosis?

-In some people, the body’s mechanism for cooling itself is overactive — so overactive that they may sweat four or five times more than is necessary, or normal.
 When sweating is this extreme it can be embarrassing, uncomfortable and anxiety-inducing.
 It can disrupt all aspects of a person’s life.
 This kind of excessive sweating is called hyperhidrosis and affects approximately 3% of the world’s population.

 Treating Hyperhidrosis with Botox